WHO more doubtful about vaccines ending pandemic

 |

-COPENHAGEN, Denmark (AFP)— The head of the WHO Europe was Friday pessimistic about vaccines' ability to put an end to the COVID pandemic, as new variants dash hopes of reaching herd immunity.
+COPENHAGEN, Denmark (AFP) — The head of the World Health Organization (WHO) Europe was Friday pessimistic about vaccines' ability to put an end to the novel coronavirus pandemic, as new variants dash hopes of reaching herd immunity.

 Asked by AFP if that figure was still a target or whether more people would need to be vaccinated, Kluge acknowledged that the situation had changed due to new, more transmissible variants, such as Delta.